avsDeveloper/OllamaTkinterUi/README.md

 - Download models using the **Download** button
 - Or manually: `ollama pull llama3`
 - Click **Refresh** to update the model list
+- If models still don't appear, try **Restart Ollama** to restart the server in user context

 **Chat not responding**
 - Ensure a model is selected and loaded (green status indicators)